WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 ## 5. Be smart, be patient

-The process of engaging in a [coinjoin](/using-wasabi/CoinJoin.md) happens automatically by default to wallets that receive over 1M sat payment but it takes time.
+The process of engaging in a [coinjoin](/using-wasabi/CoinJoin.md) happens automatically by default whenever you have more than 0.005 BTC in the wallet but it takes a while.
 For coins to get coinjoined, you must keep your computer online and awake, because this is an interactive process.
 As a coinjoin is just many users (up to 100) enqueuing coins, it may take up to one hour for you to successfully participate in a coinjoin.
 Once you've done so, you will see the amount of `Private coins` increase.